psyplot/examples/README.rst

 - have a look at the rendered gallery |pages|
 - access the source code of this repository on github |github|

+These examples are automatically tested and deployed using CircleCI |circleci|

 .. _psyplot GUI: psyplot.readthedocs.io/projects/psyplot-gui
 .. _psy-view: https://psyplot.readthedocs.io/projects/psy-view